BlameTroi/exercisms/go/roman-numerals/HELP.md

 ## Running the tests

-Simply type `make chez` if you're using ChezScheme or `make guile` if you're using GNU Guile.
+To run the tests run the command `go test` from within the exercise directory.

-## Using the REPL
+If the test suite contains benchmarks, you can run these with the `--bench` and `--benchmem`

-- Enter `test.scm` at the repl prompt.
+flags:

-- Develop your solution in the file `problem.scm` reloading as you go.
+    go test -v --bench . --benchmem

-- Run `(test)` to check your solution.
+Keep in mind that each reviewer will run benchmarks on a different machine, with different specs, so the results from these benchmark tests may vary.

 ## Submitting your solution

-You can submit your solution using the `exercism submit transpose.scm` command.
+You can submit your solution using the `exercism submit roman_numerals.go` command.
 This command will upload your solution to the Exercism website and print the solution page's URL.

 It's possible to submit an incomplete solution which allows you to: